Alex S. Jones: Early years and career

-He and his late wife were named Honorary Doctors of Humane Letters by Washington and Lee University, his alma mater.
+Jones and his late wife were named Honorary Doctors of Humane Letters by Washington and Lee University, his alma mater.
 In 2011, he was elected to the American Academy of Arts and Sciences and in 2014 inducted into the Tennessee Journalism Hall of Fame.

 Personal life

 Jones' family owned The Greeneville Sun in Greeneville, Tennessee until selling that and the family's other media properties in 2016.
 The newspaper was the flagship of the Jones Media Inc., a group of small-town dailies, weeklies and monthlies in Tennessee and North Carolina, and he served on the company's board.

-In 1964 he graduated from Episcopal High School in Alexandria, Virginia, and serves on the school's Board of Trustees.
+In 1964, he graduated from Episcopal High School in Alexandria, Virginia, and serves on the school's Board of Trustees.
 He graduated from Washington and Lee University in 1968 and served aboard USS Kearsarge and USS Coral Sea as a naval officer.

-In 1985 Jones was married to Susan Elizabeth Tifft, a Time magazine journalist from 1982 to 1991.
-In 1998 they became jointly Patterson Professor of the Practice of Journalism at the Duke University Sanford School of Public Policy.
-She was diagnosed with cancer in 2007 and died in her Cambridge, Massachusetts home on April 1, 2010.
+In 1985, Jones was married to Susan Elizabeth Tifft, a Time magazine journalist from 1982 to 1991.
+In 1998, they became jointly Patterson Professor of the Practice of Journalism at the Duke University Sanford School of Public Policy.
+Susan was diagnosed with cancer in 2007; she died in her Cambridge, Massachusetts home on April 1, 2010.
 They had no children.